HomeEmployee Benefits ResourcesBenefits Canada NewsLabour Day in Canada: The Origins and Traditions

 Certain industries and workplaces with continuous operations or essential services are exempt from closing or providing time off.
 However, the vast majority of Canadian workers in public and private sector establishments are entitled to paid time off on Labour Day unless alternate arrangements are mutually agreed upon.

-What Do Canadians Do on Labour Day Weekend?
+How Do Canadians Celebrate Labour Day Weekend?

 For most working Canadians, Labour Day represents the last long summer weekend, a time to enjoy a break before the hectic fall season begins.
 Common Labour Day activities include: